s0lst1c3/gamewarden/README.md

 ---------------------------------------------------

 GameWarden can be run off of a variety of different power sources.
 Just make sure that whatever you're plugging it into can connect to its microusb power port.
 We recommend using something like a [Mophie battery](http://www.mophie.com/) for situations in which a power outlet isn't available 9.
 Otherwise, plug it into a concealed power outlet and adorn it with a label stating "Do not touch. -IT".

+Important note: it is entirely on you to power your GameWarden device is a manner that is safe and legal.
+The author of GameWarden's source code is not responsible for any damanges caused by your bad/dangerous electrical

 3\.
 Enable GameWarden's packet sniffer
 --------------------------------------